ieee-vgtc/ieeevis.org/content/info/satellite.md

 contact: info@ieeevis.org
 ---

-## Tucson, AZ, USA
-**University of Arizona and Arizona State University**<br>
-Chairs: Joshua A. Levine, Ross Maciejewski, and Nirav Merchant.

 ## Chicago, IL, USA
 **University of Illinois at Chicago and Argonne National Laboratory**<br>
 Chairs: Fabio Miranda and Victor A. Mateevitsi